osu-crypto/SpOT-PSI/README.md

  C++ compiler with C++14 support.
 There are several library dependencies including [`Boost`](https://sourceforge.net/projects/boost/), [`Miracl`](https://github.com/miracl/MIRACL), [`NTL`](http://www.shoup.net/ntl/) with GMP, and [`libOTe`](https://github.com/osu-crypto/libOTe).
 For `libOTe`, it requires CPU supporting `PCLMUL`, `AES-NI`, and `SSE4.1`.
 Optional: `nasm` for improved SHA1 performance.
 Our code has been tested on both Windows (Microsoft Visual Studio) and Linux.
 To install the required libraries:
   * For building boost, miracl and libOTe, please follow the more instructions at [`libOTe`](https://github.com/osu-crypto/libOTe).
 A quick try for linux: `cd libOTe/cryptoTools/thirdparty/linux/`, `bash all.get`, `cd` back to `libOTe`, `cmake .` and then `make -j`
   * For NTL with GMP and gf2x, `cd ./thirdparty/linux`, and run `all.get`.
 Then, you can run `cmake .` in  SpOT-PSI folder, and then `make -j`
+  * See [`here`](https://github.com/osu-crypto/SpOT-PSI/tree/master/script) for full setup script

-NOTE: if you meet prolem with NTL, try to do the following and read [`Building and using NTL with GMP`](https://www.shoup.net/ntl/doc/tour-gmp.html):
+NOTE: if you meet problem with NTL, try to do the following and read [`Building and using NTL with GMP`](https://www.shoup.net/ntl/doc/tour-gmp.html):
 ###### change ntl code

 ```